Thailand-EU FTA Set for 2025: Impact on Trade and Growth

 1.4 billion

-The trade balance shows a healthy exchange of industrial goods and high-value products between the two regions, with a focus on machinery and technology exports from the EU and a robust electrical machinery market for Thailand.
+The trade balance shows a healthy exchange of industrial goods and high-value products between the two regions, focusing on machinery and technology imports from the EU and a robust electrical machinery market for Thailand.
 This trade relationship underscores the complementarity of both economies, making the FTA even more crucial for future growth.

 Impact on taxation

-The proposed Thai-EU Free FTA aims to gradually eliminate tariffs, boosting the competitiveness of Thai exports in the EU.
+The proposed Thai-EU Free FTA aims to gradually eliminate tariffs, boosting the competitiveness of Thai and EU trade.
 Further, the agreement will promote the alignment of regulations, particularly in areas such as intellectual property and business operations.
-This alignment reduces administrative burdens and operational costs for businesses, thereby improving tax compliance and overall efficiency.
+This alignment reduces administrative burdens and operational costs for businesses, improving tax compliance and overall efficiency.

 Impact on sustainability in Thailand